majidbl/go-jwt/README.md

 # go-jwt
-Simple jwt authentication in golang
+Simple jwt authentication in golang with gin as web framework